 2. File for unemployment and look for ways to supplement it

 If you lost your job or part of your income due to the pandemic, you may qualify for unemployment benefits.
 (The CARES Act added more money and expanded eligibility to contract workers.)
 File for unemployment ASAP so that you have at least some money coming in.
 Then, if possible, start looking for other opportunities to earn money now.
-We rounded up a few possibilities for you here.

 3. Use credit strategically